ON PAZUZU, PARENTING, AND THE HYSTERICAL SEARCH FOR “SATAN” IN ALL THINGS

 Putting aside the fact that Satanic art has as much right to the public sphere as anything else, the piece by Aaron Corbitt was titled The Fall of Dionysus and actually depicted his struggle with alcoholism using pagan imagery.

 (Ironically, nobody complained about Corbitt’s accompanying mural of Hades.)

 In 2018, Reuters reported that an angry mob in Athens tore down a winged statue by artist Kostis Georgiou, the latest in a series of vandalism attacks “against an artwork critics liken to Satan.”

-Like Pazuzu, people are quick to brand anything provocative, experimental, or foreign with the label “Satanic.”
+Like Pazuzu, people are quick to brand anything perceived as provocative or foreign with the label “Satanic.”
 And the more shallow your perspective, the more easily provoked.

 In happier news, sometime between now and the due date we’ll be staging a ritual to put Pazuzu’s blessing on our friends’ new arrival.
 This is purely symbolic, of course.
 Like Satan and magic itself, Pazuzu is not real.